 1836 – Creek War of 1836 – Though most Creeks ad been forced to Indian Territory, those that remained rebelled when the state moved to abolish tribal governments and extend state laws over the Creeks.

-May 19, 1836 – Fort Parker Massacre – Six men killed by a mixed Indian group in Limestone County, Texas.
+May 19, 1836 – Fort Parker Massacre – Six men were killed by a mixed Indian group in Limestone County, Texas.
 (Also see: Cynthia Ann Parker – White Woman in a Comanche World)

 October 5, 1838 – Killough Massacre – Indians massacre eighteen members and relatives of the Killough family in Texas.

 March 19, 1840 – Council House Fight – A conflict between Republic of Texas officials and a Comanche peace delegation in San Antonio, Texas.
-When terms could not be agreed on, a conflict erupted resulting in the death of 30 Comanche leaders who had come to San Antonio under a flag of truce.
+When terms could not be agreed on, a conflict erupted, resulting in the death of 30 Comanche leaders who had come to San Antonio under a flag of truce.

 1840 – Great Raid of 1840 – The largest raid ever mounted by Native Americans on white cities.
 Following the Council House Fight, Comanche War Chief Buffalo Hump raised a huge war party and raided deep into white-settled areas of Southeast Texas.

 August 11, 1840 – Battle of Plum Creek – The Penateka Comanche were so angry after the Council House Fight, they retaliated in the summer of 1840 by conducting multiple raids in the Guadalupe Valley.
 The raids culminated in a battle between the Indians and the Texas volunteer army along with the Texas Rangers near the present-day city of Lockhart, Texas.
-For two days they battled and the Comanche were defeated.
+For two days, they battled, and the Comanche were defeated.

-1848–1855 – Cayuse War – Occurring in Oregon Territory and Washington Territory, the conflict between the Cayuse and white settlers was caused in part by the influx of disease, and resulting in the Whitman Massacre and the Cayuse War.
+1848–1855 – Cayuse War – Occurring in Oregon Territory and Washington Territory, the conflict between the Cayuse and white settlers was caused in part by the influx of disease and resulting in the Whitman Massacre and the Cayuse War.

 1849-1863 – Navajo Conflicts – Persistent fighting between the Navajo and the U.S. Army in Arizona and New Mexico led to their expulsion and incarceration on an inhospitable reservation far from their homelands.